-(6) Aside from the notification requirement, nothing in this section affects any rights or duties of licensees and physicians in relation to each other, to individuals affected by the medical event, or to that individual's responsible relatives or guardians.
+(7) Aside from the notification requirement, nothing in this section affects any rights or duties of licensees and physicians in relation to each other, to individuals affected by the medical event, or to that individual's responsible relatives or guardians.

-(7) The licensee shall annotate a copy of the report provided to the agency with the following information:
+(8) The licensee shall annotate a copy of the report provided to the department with the following information:

 (A) the name of the individual who is the subject of the event; and

-(B) a unique identification number of the individual who is the subject of the event.
+(B) an identification number or if no other identification number is available, the social security number of the individual who is the subject of the event.

-(8) The licensee shall provide a copy of the annotated report to the referring physician, if other than the licensee, no later than 15 calendar days after the discovery of the event.
+(9) The licensee shall provide a copy of the annotated report to the referring physician, if other than the licensee, no later than 15 calendar days after the discovery of the event.

-(9) The licensee shall retain a copy of the annotated report of the medical event in accordance with subsection (www) of this section for inspection by the agency.
+(10) The licensee shall retain a copy of the annotated report of the medical event in accordance with subsection (xxx) of this section for inspection by the department .

 (vvv) Report and notification of a dose to an embryo/fetus or nursing child.